• English

 UfM participates in the 8th Mediterranean Week of Economic Leaders, “A need for change”, on the green economy as a driving force for regional development

-Economic Development and Employment Energy & Climate Action Transport & Urban Development Water & Environment
+Economic Development and Employment Energy & Climate Action Transport & Urban Development Water Environment & Blue Economy

 Barcelona, 28 November 2014 – The Secretariat of the Union for the Mediterranean (UfM) actively participated in the eighth edition of the Mediterranean Week of Economic Leaders, entitled “A need for change”.
 This year it focused on the green economy as a main driving force for the development of our region.
 The three-day conference took place in La Llotja de Mar, in Barcelona, from 26 to 28 November.